Dempsy/dempsy-commons/README.md

 #### The main abstraction

 See the [API docs](http://dempsy.github.io/Dempsy/dempsy-commons/1.1/) for the [ClusterInfoSession](http://dempsy.github.io/Dempsy/dempsy-commons/1.1/net/dempsy/cluster/ClusterInfoSession.html).
-It's a simple api wrapper that lets you interact with ZooKeeper but has more resillience than the standard ZooKeeper client and you can plug in a local implementation for testing.
+It's a simple api wrapper that lets you interact with ZooKeeper but has more resilience than the standard ZooKeeper client and you can plug in a local implementation for testing.

 #### Selecting the implementation in code